wp-plugins/batchmove/readme.txt

 only category news or information, but it also is possible in one action to update it just to category achive (or whatever you want).
 A screenshot is found here : "http://www.walchum.info/plugin/wp-batch-move.jpg"

+Options are in progress, like selecting a language and set a number of rows.
+At the end of this development we complete this plugin to a really useful archive solution.

 If using this for the first time, don't forget to make a BACKUP before!